mia-platform/glogger/README.md

 **Glogger is the logger for mia-platform go services.**

-It uses [logrus](https://github.com/sirupsen/logrus) as logging library, and implements a middleware to be used with [http gorilla mux router](https://github.com/gorilla/mux).
+It uses [logrus](https://github.com/sirupsen/logrus) as logging library, and implements a middleware to be used with [http gorilla mux router](https://github.com/gorilla/mux) and [fiber](https://github.com/gofiber/fiber).

 This library follow the Mia Platform logging guidelines.